rampageoppa/rampageoppa.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year Master's student at Yale University, specializing in Biostatistics with a Data Science track.
-My research interests lie at the intersection of machine learning, statistical modelling, and natural language processing, aimed at solving diverse, data-driven problems.
+My research interests lie at the intersection of machine learning, statistical modelling, and large-scale, multi-modal complex data.

 Previously, I completed my undergraduate studies in Computer Science and Statistics at the University of Toronto.
 Between my third and final years, I took a gap year to gain industry experience at Huawei Technologies Canada, where I contributed to cloud data engineering projects and large-scale data processing systems.